2018 Summer Youth Climate Action Camp

 The camp is being held at a new location, Lobster Creek Camp which is 30 min east of Gold Beach.

 The Camp registration fee is $350.00, but no one will be turned away if they can’t afford the fee.
 We have full and partial scholarships to cover the registration cost and we even try to provide transportation to everyone who needs it.

 Contact Erin at 541-687-9180 / Email for more information

 How to Apply:

 Apply here!
-Please put time and care into your application, if our applicant pool is larger than the spaces for camp, we will not except every application.
+Please put time and care into your application.
+If our applicant pool is larger than the spaces for camp, we will not accept every application.
 Early registration applications are due by May 1st!
 You will hear if you are accepted the first week of May.
 We encourage you to apply early.